Mono (software): Xamarin.iOS

-Xamarin Studio is used as the primary IDE, however additional links to Xcode and the iOS simulator have been written.
+Xamarin Studio was used as the primary IDE, however additional links to Xcode and the iOS simulator have been written.

-From April to early September 2010, the future of MonoTouch was put in doubt as Apple introduced new terms for iPhone developers that apparently prohibits them from developing in languages other than C, C++ and Objective-C, and the use of a middle layer between the iOS platform and iPhone applications.
+From April to early September 2010, the future of MonoTouch was put in doubt as Apple introduced new terms for iPhone developers that prohibited them from developing in languages other than C, C++ and Objective-C, and the use of a middle layer between the iOS platform and iPhone applications.
 This made the future of MonoTouch, and other technologies such as Unity, uncertain.
 Then, in September 2010, Apple rescinded this restriction, stating that they were relaxing the language restrictions that they had put in place earlier that year.